avi12/web-ext-deploy/README.md

 # It's recommended to use instead --firefox-changelog , so it stays up to date
 changelog?: string;

+# The language of the changelog
+# Fallbacks to the Manifest's `default_locale` field, if applicable, or `en-US`
+changelogLang?: string;

 # A description of the technical changes made in this version, compared to the previous one
 # This will only be seen by the Firefox Addons reviewers
 # It's recommended to use instead --firefox-dev-changelog , so it stays up to date